norgepaul/DelphiDobotAPI/README.md

-# DelphiDobotAPI
+# Delphi Dobot API

- A Delphi wrapper for the Dobot Magician API
+A Delphi wrapper for the Dobot Magician API.